hashkat/hashkat/docs/keywords.md

 ##F

 ####follow
+The act of an agent connecting with another agent.

 ####follow weight
 **(type: double/float)** This variable sets the weights for following each agent type.
 Like the add variable, these weights are summed, and then each follow variable is divided by the total.
 This variable is not used if the follow model is